Chargeback ProcessingCrucial Processes, Time Frames & Fees to Know

 • Photographs of the cardholder with the product

-These are just a few examples.
-You should tailor the evidence you select to the specifics of the cardholder’s claim based on the accompanying reason code.
-Even if the reason code does not apply to the actual issue — which is often the case, due to the threat posed by first-party fraud — you still need to reply to the underlying claim.
+These are just a few examples, and not all will apply to every claim.
+You’ll need to tailor the evidence you include to the specifics of the cardholder’s claim.
+This is true even if the reason code does not apply to the actual issue (which is often the case, due to the threat posed by first-party fraud).

-You also need to include a chargeback rebuttal letter with your submission.
+You also need to include a chargeback rebuttal letter to go along with your evidence.
 This is a succinct summary of your case, explaining your evidence and why it invalidates the cardholder’s claim.
 In some instances, you may also need to include a Chargeback Adjustment Reversal Request.
-Check out our complete chargeback response guide for more information on these documents.
+Check out our complete chargeback response guide for more information on these documents

 Streamlining Chargeback Management

-Many potentially reversible chargebacks might go unchallenged because one couldn’t respond within the timeline imposed by the card network.
-In other cases, the merchant might submit a response, but still not have the chargeback overturned because they couldn’t identify the most compelling evidence.
-A streamlined chargeback processing approach could address both of these issues.
-The key is to be organized and have a process in place to quickly manage disputes.
+Many reversible chargebacks might go unchallenged because one party or another couldn’t meet the time limits.
+In other cases, you might lose a representment because you couldn’t identify the most compelling evidence.
+A streamlined chargeback processing approach could address both of these issues through organization and best practices.

-Merchants need to be able to retrieve important documents at a moment’s notice.
-Building out a detailed, organized, and secure system for storing transaction information is the best thing one can do to help prepare for disputes.
+You need to implement chargeback prevention tools, keep up-to-date on all rules and regulations, and be able to retrieve and submit evidence at a moment’s notice.
+Creating a detailed, organized, and secure chargeback management system for challenging claims is the best thing one can do to help prepare for disputes.

 FAQs